dclenz/edge_usr/docs/chapters/tools/edge_cut.rst

 Since Boost is a CGAL dependency, these libraries must be installed before attempting to install CGAL.
 For more information on how to install Boost libraries, please see the `Boost Getting Started Guide <https://www.boost.org/doc/libs/1_68_0/more/getting_started/index.html>`_.

+Eigen
+^^^^^^^^
+The Eigen library is a header-only linear algebra library used by CGAL to perform Lloyd smoothing during mesh optimization.
+Eigen is included as a submodule of EDGE and should be found automatically by the CGAL installer.
+Therefore, there should be nothing for the user to do for this dependency.

+If you find that the Eigen submodule is not being used by CGAL, you can pass the `flag <https://doc.cgal.org/4.13/Manual/installation.html#installation_eigen>`_
+``-DEIGEN3_INCLUDE_DIR`` to cmake during the CGAL configuration step (see section below).

 CGAL
 ^^^^^^
-EDGEcut has been tested with CGAL version 4.12.1.
+EDGEcut has been tested with CGAL version 4.13.
 CGAL releases are designed for backwards-compatibility, but there is always a risk that future versions may introduce unforeseen changes in behavior.

-The `CGAL Installation Manual <https://doc.cgal.org/latest/Manual/installation.html>`_ provides a comprehensive set of instructions for installing CGAL and is good reference if the "quick install" instructions below do not suffice for your system.
+The `CGAL Installation Manual <https://doc.cgal.org/4.13/Manual/installation.html>`_ provides a comprehensive set of instructions for installing CGAL and is good reference if the "quick install" instructions below do not suffice for your system.

 Before building CGAL, make sure that you have installed GMP, MPFR, zlib, Boost, and CMake.
 It is recommended that you add the locations of GMP, MPFR, and Boost to your ``CPLUS_INCLUDE_PATH`` and ``LIBRARY_PATH`` environment variables.
 If you don't you will need to specify additional options during configuration (see below).

-You can download CGAL 4.12.1 with:
+You can download CGAL 4.13 with:

 .. code-block:: bash

-  wget https://github.com/CGAL/cgal/releases/download/releases%2FCGAL-4.12.1/CGAL-4.12.1.tar.xz -O cgal-4.12.1.tar.xz
+  wget https://github.com/CGAL/cgal/releases/download/releases%2FCGAL-4.13/CGAL-4.13.tar.xz -O cgal-4.13.tar.xz
-  mkdir cgal-4.12.1; tar -xf cgal-4.12.1.tar.xz -C cgal-4.12.1 --strip-components=1
+  mkdir cgal-4.13; tar -xf cgal-4.13.tar.xz -C cgal-4.13 --strip-components=1

 Then, configure CGAL with CMake: